+This guideline does not recommend to use the 3rd preference for level 3 and level 4 as these level are used for comparison of vehicles of different OEMs.

 The selected scenario should be communicated and justified.
 The detailed calculations of the fuel or grid mix composition and average representative fuel or grid mix composition over the full service life of the vehicle should be communicated.
 Details must be referred to in the “Reporting” section.